-Groundwater Pollution: The groundwater level below the ground surface is 6-7 m.
+Groundwater Pollution: The groundwater level below the ground surface is 5-6 m.
 The most common drinking water production technology is a borehole with a hand pump or motorized pump.
-19% of the households use their own tube well fitted with electric motor and 16% use own hand pump tubewell.
-Only 15% of the households use supply water.
-50% of the households rely on unsafe sources, like ponds, canals.
+44.18% of the households use their own tube well fitted with electric motor and 39.78% use own hand pump tubewell.
+Only 10% of households use supply water.
+6.5% of the households rely on unsafe sources, like ponds, canals.

 Lateral separation between sanitation facilities and water sources varies from one area to another.
 The main source of drinking water is tube well.
 Tube wells of different sizes and depths are generally used to pump water from the confined aquifers.
 During the household visit and FGDs, it is found that less than 25% of sanitation facilities are located within 10 meters from the groundwater source.
 Besides, due to the geographical situation, sanitation facilities are not located uphill of the groundwater sources.
-According to a survey report on 'Hydrogeological screening, slug test and geophysical logging on observation well units', conducted by the Department of Public Health Engineering (DPHE) on March 2017, drinking water is collected from the confined aquifer (25 m - 200 m) through pumps.
-As 50% of the households rely on unsafe sources, like ponds, canals, a high risk of groundwater contamination is considered in the city.
+According to a survey report on 'Hydrogeological screening, slug test and geophysical logging on observation well units', conducted by the Department of Public Health Engineering (DPHE), drinking water is collected from the confined aquifer (25 m - 200 m ) through pumps.
+Therefore, a low risk of groundwater contamination is considered in the city.

-Emptying: Households relying on septic tanks and pits have to arrange themselves for emptying of the faecal sludge.
+Emptying: Households relying on septic tanks have to arrange themselves for emptying of the septic tank.
 It is observed from the baseline survey that most of the septic tanks have been constructed in the last 4-6 years.
 According to the survey from 2020, the frequency of emptying of septic tanks or covered pits varies from 1 to 10 years depending upon the size, uses, etc.

-However, about 50% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
-About 44% of the septic tanks connected to open drains, open ground or water bodies are emptied within 4-5 years.
-Almost 98% of single pit latrines are emptied within 1-2 years.
+However, about 57% of the septic tanks, connected to the soak pit are emptied within 2-5 years.
+About 58% of the septic tanks connected to open drains, open ground or water bodies are emptied within 4-5 years.
+Almost 97% of single pit latrines are emptied within 1-2 years.
 Besides the above information, it is also revealed during the discussion in FGDs and household visits, the demand for desludging septic tanks would increase shortly.
-Desludging of the septic tanks or pit is mostly (99%) done by private sweepers.
-Only in a few households, de-sludging is done by family members (1%).
-Around 85.8 % of this withdrawal is done manually using a bucket and rope.
-Besides 12.6% of the withdrawal is done by electric pumps, 1.6% of the withdrawal is done by manual pumps.
-The manual method has high risks for the health and safety of the workers.
+Desludging of the septic tanks or pit is mostly (91%) done by private sweepers.
+Only in a few households, desludging is done by municipal sweepers (2%), family members (6%), and private agencies (1%).
+Around 65.8 % of this withdrawal is done manually using a bucket and rope.
+Besides 23% of the withdrawal is done by electric pumps, The manual method has high risks for the health and safety of the workers.
 These reflect the absence of safe and improved technologies for sludge emptying.
-The municipal authority has one Vacutug, a mechanical sludge emptying and a transportation tanker, which does not provide the mechanical emptying service in this municipality6.
+The municipal authority has one Vacutug, a mechanical collection tanker, that is not yet being used, hence there is no mechanical emptying service in this municipality.

 Transportation: The sludge withdrawn from the septic tanks and latrine pits by the cleaners is disposed of in various places.
-Based on the survey from 2020, it is observed that about 54% of the respondents who use any kind of containment system, informed that faecal sludge (sludge from the septic tank or covered pit latrines) is disposed of in a dug hole covered with soil away from the house.
-Besides, the sludge disposed into the canal and river is 12%, into the drain is 10%, whereas 23% of respondents did not have any idea about sludge disposal.
+Based on the survey from 2020, it is observed that about 35% of the respondents who use any kind of containment system, informed that faecal sludge (sludge from the septic tank or covered pit latrines) is disposed of in a dug hole covered with soil away from the house.
+Besides, the sludge disposed into the canal and river is 10%, into the drain is 31%, open ground 4%, whereas 19% of respondents did not have any idea about sludge disposal.